Ngo Dinh Diem: Counter-insurgency

 During his presidency, Diệm strongly focused on his central concern: internal security to protect his regime as well as maintain order and social change: staunch anti-subversion and anti-rebellion policies.
-After the Bình Xuyên was defeated and the Hòa Hảo, Cao Đài were subdued, Diệm concentrated on his most serious threat: the communists.
+After the Bình Xuyên was defeated and the Hòa Hảo and Cao Đài were subdued, Diệm concentrated on his most serious threat: the communists.
 Diệm's main measures for internal security were threats, punishment and intimidation.
-His regime countered North Vietnamese and communist subversion (including the assassination of over 450 South Vietnamese officials in 1956) by detaining tens of thousands of suspected communists in "political re-education centers".
+His regime countered North Vietnamese and communist subversion (including the assassination of over 450 South Vietnamese officials in 1956) by launching campaigns known as "Denounce the Communists".
+Tens of thousands of suspected communists were detained in "political re-education centers".
 The North Vietnamese government claimed that over 65,000 individuals were imprisoned and 2,148 killed in the process by November 1957.
-According to Gabriel Kolko, by the end of 1958, 40,000 political prisoners had been jailed.
+In a 1961 letter to the International Control Commission, North Vietnamese general Võ Nguyên Giáp stated that each "Denounce the Communists" campaign had resulted in hundreds arrested, wounded or killed, sometimes thousands.
+According to historian Gabriel Kolko, from 1955 to by the end of 1958, 40,000 political prisoners had been jailed and many were executed.
+Historian Guenter Lewy considers such figures exaggerated, stating that there were only 35,000 prisoners in total in South Vietnam during the period.

 By the end of 1959, Diệm was able to entirely control each family and the communists had to suffer their "darkest period" in their history.
 Membership declined by two thirds and they had almost no power in the countryside of South Vietnam.
 Diệm's repression extended beyond communists to anti-communist dissidents and anti-corruption whistleblowers.
 In 1956, after the "Anti-Communist Denunciation Campaign", Diệm issued Ordinance No. 6, which placed anyone who was considered a threat to the state and public order in jail or house arrest.

 Nevertheless, Diệm's hard policies led to fear and resentment in many quarters in South Vietnam and negatively affected his relations with the US in terms of counter-insurgent methods.
 On 22 February 1957, when Diệm delivered a speech at an agricultural fair in Buôn Ma Thuột, a communist named Hà Minh Tri attempted to assassinate the president.
 He approached Diệm and fired a pistol from close range, but missed, hitting the Secretary for Agrarian Reform's left arm.
-The weapon jammed and security overpowered Tri before he was able to fire another shot.
+The weapon then jammed and security overpowered Tri before he was able to fire another shot.
 Diệm was unmoved by the incident.
 The assassination attempt was the desperate response of the communists to Diệm's relentless anti-communist policies.